Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

 In some cases, the inner gasket (1) may have deteriorated, allowing water to seep into your car.

-It’s easy enough to spot this problem, as the contours of the joint are very visible.
+It’s easy enough to spot this problem, as the contours of the seal are very visible.

-Walk around to see where water is penetrating.
+Walk around it to see where water is penetrating.

 Ideally, you can replace it or seal it with silicone.